 Sending parcels from Singapore to Thailand requires clearing customs in the country starting with import tariffs, also known as import duties, tariffs or import taxes.
 You will need a receipt of payment for Thai import tariffs and import-related taxes.
 If your shipment with cost, insurance and freight (CIF) is worth less than the de minimis value of THB1,500, you can avoid paying import tax in Thailand.

 The de minimis refers to the price threshold below which no duties or taxes are charged.
 The de minimis accounts for the shipment's cost, insurance and insurance value.
 It is worth noting, however, that this exemption only applies to items shipped by air.

 If you’re looking to save on import taxes, consider how the new Regional Comprehensive Economic Partnership (RCEP) trade agreement may benefit your organisation.
 Both Singapore and Thailand have ratified this trade agreement, which offers preferential trade for members, supported by lower import taxes in certain areas.

-Restricted goods include plants, animals, vehicle parts, food and cosmetics, guns and firearms.
 As the name suggests, these goods are subject to heavy conditions for import.
-If you’re looking to import a restricted good, make sure it adheres to current customs regulations to avoid having the parcel withheld or returned to you.
+If you’re looking to import a restricted item, make sure it adheres to current Thai customs regulations to avoid having the parcel withheld or returned to when shipping goods to Thailand.

-Identification card of Thai national/Passport of foreign consignee in Thailand
+Identification card of Thai national/Passport of your foreign consignee in Thailand